ban-m/jtk/README.md

 1. Edit the TOML file by `sed -i -e "/resume/c resume = true"`
 2. Run `jtk pipeline -p foo.toml`

+Also, there is an agnostic subcommend, `jtk stats -f out.stat $JSON_FILE > /dev/null` and `out.stat` contains some useful information.
+(Caution: This command dumps the input file to the output file as-is.
+So do not forget to redirect to the `/dev/null`. )

 ## Reproduce/Test dataset